Bluetooth: Peripheral Running Speed and Cadence Service (RSCS)

 - LED 1:

-Blinks every two seconds with the duty cycle set to 50% when the main loop is running and the device is advertising.
+Blinks, toggling on/off every second, when the main loop is running and the device is advertising.

 - LED 2: